 Overall, it is Wix’s impressive flexibility that will make it worth the choice for some users.
 Unfortunately, that flexibility is also what keeps it from getting a perfect score from me— Wix has a tendency to get too scattered and unwieldy, lacking the polish of website builders such as Weebly and Squarespace.

-One part of Wix's store that I love is that you there are several customization options for every store page— you can set the language on your shopping cart page, change the product page layouts, edit button titles and more.
-That's awesome.
-It gives more precise control over these elements than any website builder I've seen.
-Wix has included everything you need to start a store: you can create flexible coupons codes (for % discounts, free shipping, limited time etc.), set shipping and tax rules, set products options and much more.
+Wix has included everything you need for ecommerce: you can create flexible coupons codes (for % discounts, free shipping, limited time etc.), set shipping and tax rules, set products options and much more.
 The only thing missing?
 There's no way to edit the email receipts customers will receive (Both Weebly and Squarespace allow this— which are Wix's nearest competitors).
 Show Screenshot

 Wix has an iOS and Android app that lets you manage your online store, chat with visitors and manage your blog.